Skip to content

 Grease Trap Cleaning

 Cleaning frequency will vary depending on the size of your trap and the amount of grease used in your kitchen.
 Most cities require traps be cleaned frequently enough to maintain less than a specified level of FOG (fats, oils and greases) accumulation.
 This usually results in cleaning at least once per quarter, and sometimes more frequently.
-Our Account Managers can help you determine an appropriate cleaning frequency.
+Our Regional Account Manager can help you determine an appropriate cleaning frequency.

 99% of the grease trap material we pump is taken to anaerobic digesters, where it is turned into clean energy for heating and power.
 The remainder is processed at our licensed facilities and treated according to local environmental regulations.
 No grease trap material is ever put down the drain.